Cosmic-Chatter/Constellation/apps/media_player/README.md

 **When using an external data URL, be sure to respect access limits.** Don't set a duration of a few seconds if the data doesn't need to be refreshed more than once an hour, for example.

 ## Supported media types
-Constellation Apps recognizes the following media file formats:
+Exhibitera Apps recognizes the following media file formats:

 | Type  | Recognized formats                                          |
 |-------|-------------------------------------------------------------|